Nexhmije Hoxha

 Nexhmije Hoxha ([nɛdʒˈmijɛ ˈhɔdʒa]; née Xhuglini; 8 February 1921 – 26 February 2020) was an Albanian communist politician.
-For many years she was the wife of Enver Hoxha, the first leader of the Socialist People's Republic of Albania and the First Secretary of the Party of Labour of Albania.
+She was the wife of Enver Hoxha, the first leader of the Socialist People's Republic of Albania and the First Secretary of the Party of Labour of Albania.
 Very close to her husband, she attempted to remain politically influential after his death in 1985.
 She was one of the few spouses of a ruling communist party leader with a high political profile of her own.

 Biography

-Nexhmije Hoxha was born Nexhmije Xhuglini in Bitola, in present-day North Macedonia.
+Nexhmije Hoxha was born Nexhmije Xhuglini in Bitola, in present-day North Macedonia, then Yugoslavia.
 Later moving with her parents to the Albanian capital, Tirana, she studied at the Queen Mother Pedagogical Institute.
-In November 1941, while still training to be a schoolteacher, she joined the newly founded Albanian Communist Party and a year later was elected to the General Council of the Albanian National Liberation Movement.
+In November 1941, while still training to be a schoolteacher, she joined the newly founded Communist Party of Albania and a year later was elected to the General Council of the Albanian National Liberation Movement.